Yakuza: Number of members and quasi-members

 The total number of yakuza members and quasi-members peaked at 184,100 in 1963, and then continued to decline due to police crackdowns.
 The number of regular members decreased with the implementation of the Act on Prevention of Unjust Acts by Organized Crime Group Members (暴力団員による不当な行為の防止等に関する法律) in 1992, and the total number of members and quasi-members began to decline rapidly with the implementation of the yakuza exclusion ordinances in all 47 prefectures around 2010.
 Between 1990 and 2020, the total number of members and quasi-members decreased by 70 percent.

-The National Police Agency reported that Japanese yakuza organizations had 9,900 members and 8,900 quasi-members in 2024.
+The National Police Agency reported that Japanese yakuza organizations had 9,400 members and 8,200 quasi-members in 2025.

 Designated yakuza (Shitei Bōryokudan)

 A designated yakuza (指定暴力団, Shitei Bōryokudan) is a "particularly harmful" yakuza group registered by the Prefectural Public Safety Commissions under the Act on Prevention of Unjust Acts by Organized Crime Group Members (暴力団対策法, Bōryokudan Taisaku Hō) enacted in 1991.
 Groups are designated as designated yakuza (Shitei Bōryokudan) if their members take advantage of the gang's influence to do business, are structured to have one leader, and have a large portion of their members hold criminal records.
 After the Act on Prevention of Unjust Acts by Organized Crime Group Members was enacted, many yakuza syndicates made efforts to restructure to appear more professional and legitimate.

-As of 2024, Under the Act on Prevention of Unjust Acts by Organized Crime Group Members, the Prefectural Public Safety Commissions have registered 25 syndicates as the designated yakuza groups.
+As of 2025, under the Act on Prevention of Unjust Acts by Organized Crime Group Members, the Prefectural Public Safety Commissions have registered 25 syndicates as the designated yakuza groups.
 Three of these organizations have more than 1,000 regular members, eight have more than 100, and 14 have less than 100.
 Fukuoka Prefecture has the largest number of designated yakuza groups among all of the prefectures, at 5; the Kudo-kai, the Taishu-kai, the Fukuhaku-kai, the Dojin-kai, and the Namikawa-kai.

 In August 2021, the Fukuoka District Court sentenced Satoru Nomura, the fifth head of Kudo-kai, to death for murder and attempted murder.
 This was the first death sentence handed down to a designated yakuza head.
-His death sentence was eventually overturned and reduced to life imprisonment in March of 2024.
+His death sentence was eventually overturned and reduced to life imprisonment in March 2024.
 Kudo-kai is the only one of the designated yakuza to be designated as an especially dangerous designated yakuza (特定危険指定暴力団, Tokutei Kiken Shitei Bōryokudan), a more dangerous type of yakuza.